felys-lang/felys-docs/docs/src/quickstart.md

 ## Main

-A Felys program is similar to a block, where all statements must not have a return value, including the last one.
-It has a default return value `void`, but you can return anything using the `return` keyword.
-This is also the only interface to output something.
+All statements in a Felys program must not have return values.
+IThe program has a default return value `void`, but you can return anything using the `return` keyword.
+This would also early terminates the program, and is also the only interface to output something.

 ```
 return __author__;
 ```

+The program usually spawn another thread to timeout the runtime, becuase it is designed such that it can run safely on the website.
+The callstack is also limited to protect the server.
+Felys is slow because the backend just walks through the syntax tree and copy-pastes everything, which leads to lots of overhead.